 Hiking Socks

 Wearing the right hiking socks is just as important as wearing the right hiking shoes.
-Look for a pair that are tall enough for your hiking boots, has good cushioning and wicks moisture (merino wool socks are especially good for this).
+Look for a pair that is tall enough for your hiking boots, has good cushioning and wicks moisture (merino wool socks are especially good for this).

 Two of our favourite brands for durable hiking socks are Darn Tough (who doesn’t love these fun designs and that they are guaranteed for life!) or these Silverlight Socks (they had me at “stink-free”!).